abdulhakkeempa/abdulhakkeempa/README.md

 ## Hey!
 Nice to see you.
 I'm Hakkeem, a Full Stack AI developer from India.
 <br><br>
-I work as an R&D Engineer at a Fin-Tech startup, solving complex business problems using AI. 🤖
+I work as an R&D Engineer Intern at a Fin-Tech startup, solving complex business problems using AI. 🤖
 <br><br>
 My areas of expertise include Full Stack Applications, DevOps, MLOps, LLM, Fine-tuning, Docker, and AWS. 💻🔧
 <br><br>